newrefactorings/Replication-Package/README.md

 # Replication Package Guide

 ## Overview
-The replication package contains the refactorings containing commits which were extarcted from the subject applications (Springframework, Elasticsearch, Kafka, Hadoop, Tomcat, and Junit4).
+The replication package contains the refactoring containing commits which were extracted from the subject applications (Springframework, Elasticsearch, Kafka, Hadoop, Tomcat, and Junit4).
 The commit and the assocaited refactorings are provided in the apackage.
 This guide provides instructions for cloning and setting up the subject applications, as well as accessing the refactoring-associated commits.
 Follow the steps below to ensure a successful setup.

 ## Steps to Setup